d2l-ai/d2l-en/chapter_appendix_math/geometry-linear-algebric-ops.md

 ## Tensors and Common Linear Algebra Operations

-In :numref:`sec_scalar-tensor` the concept of tensors was introduced.
+In :numref:`sec_linear-algebra` the concept of tensors was introduced.
 In this section, we will dive more deeply into tensor contractions (the tensor equivalent of matrix multiplication), and see how it can provide a unified view